Morale at SAIC | Comparably

 Morale at SAIC

-Morale at SAIC can be high or low depending on employee empowerment, the work environment, career advancement opportunities and many other facets.
+Morale at SAIC can be high or low depending on the work environment, job security, career advancement opportunities and many other facets.
 The overall morale at SAIC flourishes when individual employees receive well deserved recognition; and when asked if they do, 50% of SAIC employees said ‘Yes’.
-On the other hand, morale at SAIC can be gravely affected by a sense of security and the office vibe; many SAIC employees describe their environment as positive, and feel secure enough about their job.
+On the other hand, morale at SAIC can be gravely affected by a sense of security and the office vibe; many SAIC employees describe their environment as positive, and feel very secure about their job.
 Overall SAIC's employees rate their happiness a B which can also give some insight into morale at SAIC.

 AnswerPercent